surfman100/coding-documentation/Azure/entra/entra-user.md

 When a user or device properties changed, this is re-evaluated.

 ## Assigning Licenses
 Need to set a users *Usage Location* (country) before adding license.
 As some licenses are not available in all regions.
+Licenses have attributes

+## Custom Security Attributes
+Key value pair that you can assign to EntraID Objects

+**System for Cross-Domain Identity Management (SCIM)** is an open standard protocol for automating the exchange of user identity information
+**HCM** Human Capital Management process
+**Entra Provisioning Service** Uses SCIM to auto provision users and groups